-The Enterprise Stream Processing Platform by the Original Creators of Apache Flink®
+The Enterprise Stream Processing Platform available on-premise or in the private cloud.

 Powered by Apache Flink's robust streaming runtime, Ververica Platform makes this possible by providing an integrated solution for stateful stream processing and streaming analytics at scale.